Silver dealers scramble to find supplies for retail buyers

-(Reuters) - A retail investment frenzy in silver driven by social media has left dealers from the United States to Singapore scrambling for bars and coins to meet demand.
+(Reuters) - A retail investment frenzy in silver over the past couple of days driven by social media has left dealers in some regions scrambling for bars and coins to meet demand.

+Silver prices fell on Tuesday as a buying spree by smaller investors seen mainly in silver mining shares and exchange-traded funds fizzled out following a margin hike on futures contracts by the Chicago Mercantile Exchange.
+[GOL/]

+The buying, inspired by a recent rush by retail investors into heavily shorted stocks like U.S. videogame retailer GameStop, took prices to a near eight-year peak.

 Some customers sold gold to buy silver, said Gregor Gregersen, founder of Silver Bullion Pte Ltd, another dealer in Singapore.